IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   *Client Credentials Grant* [OAuth 2.1, Section 4.2].
 This grant type is optimized for clients requesting access tokens using only its client credentials and is restricted to confidential clients (e.g., medical devices, back end applications).

-The OAuth 2.1 Authorization Framework further defines extension points to implement extension grant types [OAuth 2.1, Section 4.3], e.g.:
+The OAuth 2.1 Authorization Framework further defines extension points to implement extension grant types [OAuth 2.1, Section 4.3].
+Three are mentioned here specifically:

 - *Device Authorization* [RFC 8628].
-This grant type is optimized for devices that cannot use a browser to perform a user-agent- based authorization or don’t provide interfaces for the user to input text required for authorization and authentication (e.g., medical devices, mobile health sensors).
+This grant type is optimized for devices that cannot use a browser to perform a user-agent-based authorization or don’t provide interfaces for the user to input text required for authorization and authentication (e.g., medical devices, mobile health sensors).

-- *SAML Client or User Assertions* [RFC 7522]: To use a SAML Assertion as an authorization grant, for client or user authentication the Authorization Client SHALL perform the access token request in conformance with the *SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants*.
-This type of grant MAY be used to exchange a XUA Compliant SAML 2.0 token to a token format preferred by the Authorization Server.
+- *SAML Client or User Assertions* [RFC 7522]: To use a SAML Assertion as a credential for client or user authentication, the Authorization Client SHALL perform the access token request in conformance with the *SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants*.
+This type of grant MAY be used to exchange a XUA Compliant SAML 2.0 assertion to a token format preferred by the Authorization Server.

-TODO: add reference to JWT Client credentials
+- *JSON Web Token (JWT) grants* [RFC 7523]: To use a JWT Token as credential for client or user authentication, the Authorization Client SHALL perform the access token request in conformance with the *JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants*.
+This type of grant provides better security properties than the client credential flow as it allows for asymmetric keys to be used for client and user authentication.

+The SAML and JWT grants from RFC7522 and RFC7523 MAY be used in federation scenarios where an Authorization Server will accept tokens from another Authorization Server as credentials for issuing access tokens.

+Both the RFC7522 and RFC7523 require the existence of a public key infrastructure.
+The operational aspects of such infrastructure are beyond the scope of this specification.

 This profile is scoped to the *Authorization Code* and *Client Credential* grant types.
 To claim compliance with this profile, the Authorization Server actor SHALL support the *Authorization Code* and *Client Credential* grant type and MAY support the *Device Authorization*, *SAML Client or User Assertions* or other OAuth 2.1 extension grant types.